codefellows/seattle-javascript-401d22/05-DSA-big-o-notation/README.md

   * functions may contain more arguments

 ## Imperative vs Functional
-* Imperative code is hard to read because you have to figure out what is happening on each line.
+Imperative code is hard to read because you have to figure out what is happening on each line.
 Loops are a great example of this as they are generally harder to read the more complex that they get.

-## Factory Functions
-A factory function is a pure function that acts like a constructor but without the new keyword.
-You can almost think of this as a single object builder, not a constructor that requires instantiation.

 [simple wiki big o]: https://simple.wikipedia.org/wiki/Big_O_notation
 [hacker rank big o video]: https://www.youtube.com/watch?v=v4cd1O4zkGw